 Emotional and social development is at the heart of our curriculum, and class teachers address this through regular sessions in class.
 Staff promote an environment in which positive personal relationships can grow, and seek to support children in managing their emotions and relationships on a day to day basis.
 We have a range of interventions to support pupils experiencing difficulties with emotions, which may be implemented on an individual basis or within a small group setting.
-We use a range of assessment tools to help us monitor this area of pupil development and every child has access to class "Zones of regulation" resources and a regulation station.
+We use a range of assessment tools to help us monitor this area of pupil development and every child has access to a class "Emotions Barometer".